iiis-ai/cumulative-reasoning/README.md

 see `./CR-Agent-Assistant/cr-agent-assistant-v0.1.md` for a minimalist implementation based on OpenAI Assistant API.

-See https://chat.openai.com/g/g-L3a4ZCIHx-cr-agent-v0-1 for a online demo.
+See https://chat.openai.com/g/g-L3a4ZCIHx-cr-agent-v0-1 for an online demo.

 ---